1. Croup audio clip (croup audio file), click play button below, or click here to listen.

 Croup is usually preceded by cold symptoms such as a stuffy or runny nose and/or fever.
 As the upper airway (trachea and larynx) becomes inflamed and swollen, the child usually becomes hoarse sounding.
 Remember your great aunt Sally who smoked for 40 years?
 Suddenly your baby will begin to sound like her!
 Croup is also usually characterized by a loud cough that can sound like a barking seal or dog (this is usually the tell-tale sign that your baby has croup).

-Stridor is also common during croup, which is a hoarse high-pitched sound when the baby breathes in; to hear what stridor sounds like, click here!
+Stridor is also common during croup, which is a hoarse high-pitched sound when the baby breathes in; to hear what stridor sounds like, click one of the links above!

 Is croup contagious?

 Croup itself is not contagious, but the virus that caused the croup probably is contagious.
 It is best to keep other children or vulnerable individuals away from your baby until he or she seems to have recovered (usually in about a week).
 If another does get infected, it is not likely that they will also get croup, but they will likely develop cold-like symptoms.

 Treatment Option 3 (2015 best germ-free humidifier): Ultrasonic Cool Mist Humidifier

 Treatment Option 4 (2015 second-best humidifier): VornadoBaby Huey Humidifier